 If a scanning center sends an answer sheet that contains inaccurate demographic data, do not darken the circle denoting an administrative error on the answer sheet.
 Instead, communicate the problem to the scanning center, go back into the student management system (SMS), correct the demographic data, and reload it into SIRS.
 If the student uses a blank/extra answer sheet in place of the preprinted answer sheet with incorrect demographic data, do not code the original answer sheet as an administrative error.
-Instead, communicate the problem to the scanning center but do not submit the incorrect answer sheet for processing.
+Instead, communicate the problem to the scanning center, but do not submit the incorrect answer sheet for processing.

 If a scanning center sends an answer sheet to the school for a student who is no longer enrolled in that school, do not code the answer sheet as an administrative error.
-Instead, communicate the problem to the scanning center and go back into the SMS to correct the enrollment record to reflect the ending enrollment and reload it into the SIRS.
+Instead, communicate the problem to the scanning center, and go back into the SMS to correct the enrollment record to reflect the ending enrollment and reload it into the SIRS.

-Students originally reported with an incorrect grade level should not be reported as administrative error as long as the student is administered the correct grade-level test using a blank answer sheet for the appropriate grade-level test.
+Students originally reported with an incorrect grade level should not be reported as an administrative error as long as the student is administered the correct grade-level test using a blank answer sheet for the appropriate grade-level test.
 Do not submit the incorrect answer sheet to the scanning center.
 Instead, communicate the problem to the scanning center, correct the student information in the SMS, and reload the updated demographic information into SIRS.

-Schools should communicate any concerns or questions to the RIC or large-city scanning center prior to, or at the time of, delivery of the answer sheets.
+Schools should communicate any concerns or questions to the RIC or large-city so prior to, or at the time of, delivery of the answer sheets. anning center Grade 8 Intermediate-Level Science Test Page 43 of 69